LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/real-time-messaging-dashboard.md

 Please note that the real time dashboard is:

-* Currently a beta feature - users must agree to our data application beta terms of use upon login
 * Available for both messaging and chat
 * API based and leverages the LivePerson open platform
 * Includes both real time and the past 24 hours of data